Do I Make You Proud: Chart performance

 Billboard confirmed that "Do I Make You Proud" sold 190,000 physical singles and 38,000 digital downloads during its first week, prompting a number-one debut on the Hot 100 for the issue dated July 1, 2006.
 It was only the 14th song out of over 1000 number ones to debut at number one on the Hot 100 chart.
 Hicks also became the fourth American Idol contestant to have a single debut at number one on the Billboard Hot 100 behind Clay Aiken, Fantasia Barrino, and Carrie Underwood.
 As of September 2009, "Do I Make You Proud" has sold 672,000 singles.

 "Do I Make You Proud" remained number-one on the Billboard Hot 100 for one week, gradually declining until it left the chart after eight weeks, making it the first number one single in the history of the US charts to fall off the charts in less than ten weeks.

 The song was Taylor Hicks' only number-one hit, as well as his only top-40 hit to date, making him a one-hit wonder on the chart.

-In Canada, the single reached number one on the SoundScan singles chart and remained there for 17 consecutive weeks from June 10 to September 30, 2006.
+In Canada, the single reached number one on the SoundScan Physical singles chart and remained there for 17 consecutive weeks from June 10 to September 30, 2006.

 In 2009 Billboard issued its Decade End Charts compiling the top artists and releases for the years 2000–2009.
 "Do I Make You Proud" charted at number 39 on the Decade End Singles Sales chart.